Ensure GDPR compliance with Salesforce backup best practices

 Although the GDPR doesn’t have a specific data retention policy dictating how long a company should or can keep personal data, the data minimization requirements mean data can’t be kept any longer than is necessary.
 So companies must justify the period of time they keep data not only in their orgs but in backups too.

-Deleting old backups runs on an on-going basis helps ensure that you don’t accidentally keep data longer than is necessary.
-To make the process more efficient and less time consuming, find a solution that will automatically delete backup runs after a specified period of time.
+Deleting old backup runs on an ongoing basis helps ensure that you don’t accidentally keep data longer than is necessary.
+To make the process more efficient and less time-consuming, find a solution that will automatically delete backup runs after a specified period of time.
+Gearset automatically enforces the retention periods you define — reducing manual tracking and supporting compliance.

 Make GDPR compliance simple with Gearset backup

-If you’re storing the data of EU citizens then backups are vital for GDPR compliance — but it can be overwhelming working out where to start.
+Native Salesforce features lay the groundwork for GDPR, but Gearset’s backup fills the gap that matters: keeping your data available when you need it most.
+If you’re storing the data of EU citizens, then backups are vital for GDPR compliance — but it can be overwhelming working out where to start.
 Here are some of the ways that Gearset’s backup solution takes the stress out of GDPR compliance:

 1. Easily delete records from your backup history